tape-testing/tape/readme.markdown

 By default the TAP output goes to `process.stdout` or `console.log()` if the environment doesn't have `process.stdout`.
 You can pipe the output to someplace else if you `test.stream.pipe()` to a destination stream on the first tick.

+## test.only(name, cb)

+Like `test(name, cb)` except if you use `.only` this is the only test case that will run for the entire process, all other test cases using tape will be ignored

 # install